tendermint/tendermint/docs/specification/new-spec/reactors/pex/pex.md

 unvetted peers.
 Buckets provide randomization over peer selection.

 A vetted peer can only be in one bucket.
 An unvetted peer can be in multiple buckets.

+If there's no space in the book, we check the bucket for bad peers, which include peers we've attempted to dial 3 times, and then remove them from only that bucket.

 ## Vetting